|Size||Up to 24 inch (60 cm)|

 Fortunately this does not happen too often.
 Once in 1–2 weeks it climbs down to “do its business”.
 Scientists still haven’t found out yet, why they do not pee or defecate while hanging from a tree.

-How Do Sloths Move On The Ground?
+How Do Sloths Move On the Ground?

 The legs and arms of the sloth are not made for walking.
 In order to move on the ground, it hits its front claws into the ground and slides forward on its belly.
 This looks rather clumsy and quite different to Sid, the sloth from Ice Age!

-How Do Sloths Protect Themselves Against Enemies?
+How Do Sloths Defend Themselves Against Enemies?

 On the ground, sloths are an easy prey for all their enemies.
 Life in trees is also dangerous, e.g. due to big cats such as the jaguar.
 Yet, the sloth does not remain motionless, but defends itself using its sharp claws and teeth.
 Serious injuries do not bother the sloth.
 Deep wounds hardly ever become infected and heal within a few weeks.